zolex/vom/docs/VOM.md

 $array = $objectMapper->normalize($personModel);
 ```

-If you need it converted to an object, use the static `toObject()` method and pass it the normalization result.
+If you need it converted to an object, use VOM's static `toObject()` method and pass it the normalization result.
 This is not simply casting, but recursively converts the whole data structure to an `stdClass`, just leaving indexed, sequential arrays intact.

 ```php